 10. Riders must ensure that when they sign onto an event they record an accurate and up to date contact name and phone number with SiEntries for the Event Organisers to use in case of an emergency.

-11. The organiser, Yorkshire Divide, reserves the right to alter, edit and amend the route / routes for any event in light of trail conditions that arise through trail closure, track erosion, landslips, farmers blocking tracks, closed bridges and a multitude of other factors that can necessate the alteration of a route.
+11. The organiser, Yorkshire Divide, reserves the right to alter, edit and amend the route / routes for any event in light of trail conditions that arise through trail closure, track erosion, landslips, farmers blocking tracks, closed bridges and a multitude of other factors that can necessitate the alteration of a route.
 The organiser will endeavor to inform riders in due course of the alterations and offer a no hassle money back guarantee prior to the event.

 12. There is no signage saying ‘Yorkshire Divide’ or 'route this way' out on the hills, moors and valleys.
 Whilst a gpx file created on ‘Ride with GPS’ that shows the route will be provided, it is the riders responsibility to ensure they have a working navigation device and can operate it to navigate their way along the route from the start line to the finish line.